2-Introduction to Folktales

 Folktales from developed countries such as America, Europe and European countries

-(UK, Ireland, Scotland, Germany, France etc) are available in English in published
+(UK, Ireland, Scotland, Germany, France etc) are readily available in English in published

 form but the folktales from many other countries such as African countries - Nigeria, Ethiopia,